AAS Executive Office

-Nearly all AAS staff members, with the exception of the journal editors and staff for the ApJ, AJ and AER, work in the DC Office.
-The Press Officer and Education & Outreach Coordinator, and the Director of Publishing currently work from home, the former in Watertown, Massachusetts, and the latter two in Tucson, Arizona.
+Nearly all AAS staff members, with the exception of the journal editors and staff for the ApJ, AJ, and AER, work in the DC office.
+The Press Officer, the Education & Outreach Coordinator, and the Director of Publishing currently work from home, the former in Watertown, Massachusetts, and the latter two in Tucson, Arizona.

 AAS members are welcome to visit the Executive Office at any time and should contact us to arrange a visit.
-Regular visitors include AAS Officers, Division Officers, members attending Congressional Visits Day and members that help sort meeting abstracts.
+Regular visitors include AAS officers, division officers, members attending Congressional Visits Day, and members who help sort meeting abstracts.
 Members may rent the small conference room.
 The building is secured.
-Visitors must sign-in at the front desk.
+Visitors must sign in at the front desk.

 The AGU is an American Institute of Physics sister society and has been our landlord since 1986.
 The AAS has always rented office space and has never owned its own building.
 Former landlords include AURA, Princeton, and the Optical Society of America.
 Further historical details on the Executive Office were published in the centennial book, The American Astronomical Society's First Century.